mike-code/codetest/README.md

 * Missing PHP docs
 * Not robust in all places (mostly in the DB)
 * Windows CLI requires end-of-argument syntax as it interpretes negative floats as parameter names
+* No unit test
+* No deployment script
+* No CI skills demonstration